The Seminar is comprised of four topics, each one discussed in a series of three lectures.

 When we discussed the contemporary metropolis, by stating its social, economical problems as well as its state of pollution and alienation, we brought forward the need of a real “Refounding of the City ”, that is to say, of an investigation of all the features involved, to be united and guided within a vision.

-This vision can only originate from better understanding the human nature.
-Not only the city but our very self is in need of refounding, as this last group of lectures’ title properly describes: “ The Renewal of Man”.
 We find strong evidence of duality in our very self and in the world: between matter and spirit, body and soul, male and female, heart and mind, and between several other pairs.
 The split between “heart and mind” (between materialistic thinking and soul, civilization and nature) has been a leitmotiv for all the lectures because it is the very source of the crisis we’re in.
 Yet, to each duality there corresponds an impulse toward re-union: this brings male and female to join and give way to life, matter and spirit to merge in everything, civilization and nature to seek a balance.

+During the Seminar we have noticed that the same process takes place in a true work of art, resulting in a real birth.
 This integration and the consequent spiritual birth are the sense of the “inner quest” every man and every artist should be called up to, but this is unfortunately unconnected with the art and materialistic drive of our times.
 If our goal was to reach such a true form of art expressing the soul, attentive to perennial values, art as meditation or a medium to increase awareness, it has not been thoroughly examined.

 We’ll have to investigate this in our new prospective Seminar "Art and Psyche".
 There’s nothing more urgent now than guiding art, and any other discipline, to rediscover the soul.